 The extensive refurbishment and expansion of the British Academy of Film and Television Arts Headquarters at 195 Piccadilly.

-Further structural alterations will be undertaken as part of a full refurbishment of the building, including the construction of a new lift shaft and stair core, new gallery balcony space and penetrations through the existing structure for additional stairs and service distribution.
-Further new facilities created through the refurbishment will include new cinema theatres, members bars and roof terraces, as well as meeting rooms and staff offices.
+Further structural alterations has been undertaken as part of a full refurbishment of the building, including the construction of a new lift shaft and stair core, new gallery balcony space and penetrations through the existing structure for additional stairs and service distribution.
+Further new facilities created through the refurbishment include new cinema theatres, members bars and roof terraces, as well as meeting rooms and staff offices.

 The original building structure has undergone numerous significant alterations over its 130-year life with much of the original load bearing masonry structure replaced with elements of steel framing.
 One of the initial challenges on the project was to gain a detailed understanding of these complex load paths to identify existing defects and assess the structures capacity to accommodate additional loading from the roof extension works.